cusyio/Python4DataScience/README.rst

 Pull-Requests
 -------------

-If you have suggestions for improvements and additions, I recommend that you create a `Fork <https://github.com/cusyio/python4datascience/fork>`_ of my `GitHub Repository <https://github.com/cusyio/python4datascience/>`_ and make your changes there.
+If you have suggestions for improvements and additions, we recommend that you create a `Fork <https://github.com/cusyio/python4datascience/fork>`_ of our `GitHub Repository <https://github.com/cusyio/python4datascience/>`_ and make your changes there.
 You are also welcome to make a *pull request*.
-If the changes contained therein are small and atomic, I’ll be happy to look at your suggestions.
+If the changes contained therein are small and atomic, we will be happy to look at your suggestions.

 The following guidelines help us to maintain the German translation of the